Ex-pitcher Dwight Gooden charged with drug possession

 HOLMDEL, N.J.
-(AP) — Former New York Mets pitcher Dwight Gooden has been charged with drug possession.
+(AP) — Former New York Mets pitcher Dwight Gooden has been charged with drug possession in New Jersey after a traffic stop last month.

+Gooden’s car was stopped by police in Holmdel, about 20 miles (30 kilometers) from New York, early on June 7 for failure to maintain a lane and driving too slow, according to a criminal complaint provided by the Monmouth County prosecutor’s office.

-A criminal complaint says that on June 7 two plastic baggies allegedly containing cocaine were found in 54-year-old Gooden’s car during a traffic stop in Holmdel, New Jersey.
+Two plastic baggies allegedly containing cocaine were found in the 54-year-old Gooden’s car.

 Gooden has been charged with cocaine possession, possession of drug paraphernalia and being under the influence of drugs.